Explore system activities

 Explore helps you to understand the state of your systems and the data that Unomaly has seen and processed.
 While Anomalies and Situations focus on what's different in your logs, Explore focuses on the running state of your infrastructure, whether it is normal or not.

 You'll notice that some of the pages in Explore are labeled "beta".
 In upcoming releases, we will add more dynamic visualizations and experiments.
 The "beta" label will help you to see what is new or still under development.
 You can use the "Was this helpful?" button on the bottom right of the Explore page to send us your feedback.

 Event profiles lets you explore all the types of events Unomaly has identified in your infrastructure.
 Similar to Anomalies and Situations, you can use filters to search for profiles and create knowns.

 Use the filter bar to apply filter on systems, groups, or run a free-text search.
-You can select a time range to restrict your search and sort on the following values in the profiles list:
+Use the menu to the right of each profile line to "Add known" or "Copy log text".

 |Count||The total number of times this profile was seen.|